-If the student refuses to cooperate, the member of staff should contact an appropriate member of the Senior Management Team who can impose disciplinary sanctions if appropriate.
+If the student refuses to cooperate, the member of staff should contact the Principal who can impose disciplinary sanctions if appropriate.

 If the matter is of major concern and the student still refuses to approve the search, then the Police may be called in to conduct the personal search.